| February 2008 - Dealing with "Problem" Employees

 entire work group if left alone.
 You will lose the good employees (or

 their willingness to work hard) and be left with a bunch of rotten apples.
+5, Set a good example and

+teach others what you expect.
 Make sure your employees know what is important to you

 by your actions as well as your words.
 If you regularly come in late and